dalenguyen/firebase-wordpress-docs/docs/intro/shortcode-list.rst

 - https://wordpress.dalenguyen.me/display-realtime-document-dynamically/
 - https://wordpress.dalenguyen.me/display-firestore-document-dynamically/

-In order to get Data that relates to User Id, you can replace `document_name='some-string'` by  `document_name='getFirebaseUid'`.
+In order to get data that relates to Firebase User Id, you can replace `document_name='some-string'` by  `document_name='getFirebaseUid'`.
 After user logs in, `getFirebaseUid` will be replaced by their user id.

 **Realime collection as table**
 `````````````